-History of Asian Triathlon Confederation
+History of Asia Triathlon

 Asian Triathlon Confederation (ASTC) was established in 1991 to develop the future of triathlon in greater Asia.
 Currently 35 national federations affiliated.

-International Triathlon was formed 1989 in France and the Constitution was approved at Avignon, it was felt in 1991 that it was long time that the most populated Contingent have not its own governing body.
+International Triathlon Union was formed 1989 in France and the Constitution was approved at Avignon, it was felt in 1991 that it was long time that the most populated Contingent have not its own governing body.
 The time came on 28th June 1991 during the time of Beijing International Triathlon Mr. Les McDonald the President of ITU got representative from China, Hong Kong, India, Japan, Korea and Singapore together and they drafted the Constitution for Asia to be known as Asian Triathlon Confederation and the abbreviation to be known as ASTC, thus it does not conflict with African Triathlon.

 1992, after approving the constitution China was asked to nominate the President and they nominated Mr. Lou Dapeng, who was an Executive Board member of the International Athletic Federation and Vice President of the Asian Athletic Association at that time.
 Mr. Nakaji Shimizu from Japan and Mr. Hong Seoki-Kyo from Korea were elected as Vice President.
 Mr. Masao Nakayama from Japan was elected as Secretary General and Mr. N. Ramachandaran was elected as Treasurer.